risckaust/risc-documentations/docs/source/3-3d-printing.rst

 - Open Objet Studio application from Desktop
 - Click **Insert** from Tray Settings tab to place an object on the build tray.
-In Insert dialog box, choose your STL file and units of your file.
+In Insert dialog box, choose your STL file and units of your file

 .. image:: ../_static/objet_studio.png
-   :scale: 70 %
+   :scale: 50 %
    :align: center

 - Click **Placement** to automatically arrange objects on the build tray